cncf/tag-security/assessments/projects/custodian/joint-review.md

   credentials should be restricted to the Custodian compute execution environment.
-* Custodian cloud credentials should be limited in scope to what is necessary for custodian policy execution, i.e. minimized access.
+* Custodian cloud credentials should be limited in scope to what is necessary for Custodian policy execution, i.e. minimized access.
 * As the policy files are considered trusted inputs -- and per IaaC best practices -- an audit trail is implemented to validate the assurance of the supply chain through rigorous version and change control mechanisms.